Sugar is depleting your vitamin C

 To give you an insight, an apple has lost 82% of its magnesium content and 96% of its iron content between 1914 and 1992, while a chicken has lost 100% of its vitamin A content and 50% of its vitamin B1 content between 1963 and 1992 (Data from the US Department of Agriculture 2012).

-If you ever decide that supplementation is what you need, you must take into consideration that dosage plays an important factor.
+If you ever decide that supplementation is what you need to address a certain condition (after consulting your physician), you must take into consideration that dosage plays an important factor.
 As Dr. Levy says, "the three most important considerations in effective vitamin C therapy are dose, dose, and dose.
 If you don’t take enough you don’t get the desired effects.
 Period."

 A good book to read if you're interested in vitamin C therapy is 'Curing The Incurable' by Dr. Thomas Levy (one of the highest authorities in vitamin C therapy around the world).